m-wojnar/reinforced-lib/docs/source/index.rst

 The extensions module
 ~~~~~~~~~~~~~~~~~~~~~

-The Extensions module consists of containers with domain-specific knowledge and ensures the proper use of universal agents
+The extensions module consists of containers with domain-specific knowledge and ensures the proper use of universal agents
 implemented in **Reinforced-lib**.
 If a specific problem is implemented in the form of an extension, the module infers and
 provides the appropriate data to the agent, and at the same time requires adequate, corresponding values from the user.

 The agents module
 ~~~~~~~~~~~~~~~~~

-The Agents module is a collection of universal algorithms, which are called "agents" in RL community.
+The agents module is a collection of universal algorithms, which are called "agents" in the RL community.
 Each agent has a similar API to communicate with the Extensions module, which ensures its versatility and expandability.
-In this release of **Reinforced-lib** we focused on the `multi-armed bandit problem <https://en.wikipedia.org/wiki/Multi-armed_bandit>`_, hence the imlemented agents are related to this task.
+In this release of **Reinforced-lib**, we focus on the `multi-armed bandit problem <https://en.wikipedia.org/wiki/Multi-armed_bandit>`_, hence the implemented agents are related to this task.

 The logging module
 ~~~~~~~~~~~~~~~~~~

-The Logging module is responsible for collecting data from other modules and observing their state in real time.
+The logging module is responsible for collecting data from other modules and observing their state in real time.
 It also has great potential in using the library to create new RL agents - it can be used to develop, evaluate,
 and debug new agents by observing decisions they make; record and visualize how environment state changes in time;
 or provide a simple way to obtain a training summary, metrics, and logs.